Zennoon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 After, it assigns the variable to 'A', and uses another while loop to print the uppercase alphabet.
 Last, an additional putchar is used to print a new line

+4-print_alphabt.c: The code uses a while loop to print the alphabet, as before.
+This time, it uses an if statement inside the loop to check if the current character is not an 'e' or a 'q', and to print only if it is neither.